ThomasRoinas/Ergasia2/README.md

 ```
 ./server-client
 ```
->Command to run the executable
+>Command for running the executable
 ```
 make clean
 ```